-No input to the Conditions from animal industries
+No input to animal welfare standards from animal industries

-In order to remove the possibility of conflict of interest, those responsible for preparing the Conditions for export should only include those who represent animals and their interests.
+In order to remove the possibility of conflict of interest, those responsible for preparing the standards should only include those who represent animals and their interests.
 There should be no place for those who profit from the exploitation of these animals.
-To give representatives of the animal industries any say in the Conditions would continue the conflict of interest that occurs in the current ineffective process of setting animal welfare standards.
+To give representatives of the animal industries any say in the standards would continue the conflict of interest that occurs in the current ineffective process of setting animal welfare standards.